-- A metering strategy should be agreed with the client (with appropriate FM / estates management representation).
+- a metering strategy should be agreed with the client, with Estates/ Facilities Management input.
 The sub-metering strategy should be intuitive, have purpose and reflect the building operational needs and reporting and verification requirements.
 A list of proposed meters, labelling and types should be agreed.
-The accessible location of meters should be confirmed; - The metering strategy should allow the client to clearly and easily monitor and differentiate between regulated and unregulated consumption and identify any separable loads which may benefit from separate metering.
-All sub-meters should be clearly identifiable and this should be agreed with the client; - Sub-meters should be present for each different energy source utilised; - Different tenancy, function areas and end use categories should be identified with the client estates management representative and submetered where there is benefit in doing so; - All meters should be pulsed output meters and linked directly to a Building Management System (BMS) and / or Automatic Meter Reading (AMR) system to allow for remote access, ease of monitoring and reporting; - System specification should support wider integration of systems across sites; - Stakeholder feedback from client estates management representatives should inform this strategy, acknowledging previous POE feedback and lessons and learning captured during the Soft Landings process.
+The accessible location of meters should be confirmed - the metering strategy should allow the client to clearly and easily monitor and differentiate between regulated and unregulated consumption and identify any separable loads which may benefit from separate metering.
+All sub-meters should be clearly identifiable, and agreed with the client - sub-meters should be present for each different energy source utilised - different tenancy, function areas and end use categories should be identified with the client estates management representative and submetered where there is benefit in doing so - all meters should be pulsed output meters and linked directly to a Building Management System (BMS) and/ or Automatic Meter Reading (AMR) system to allow for remote access, monitoring and reporting - specification should support wider systems integration across sites - stakeholder feedback, from client, estates and facilities management should inform this strategy, including POE and Soft Landings learning.